storozhenko98/Q/README.md

 This is a super early version, so please report any issues you find.
 I am new to Golang so this is kind of preliminary.
 But so far I like go, and I want to make this project work.

+There is also a website version of this project [here](https://qcli.dev).
+To help with the website version, please open an issue on the [GitHub](https://github.com/storozhenko98/q-web) repo.
+To help with the CLI version, please open an issue on this repo.